If you are looking for motorcycle body armour, but don’t know what features you should consider, we’ve got you covered!

 Knee braces and shin guards

-Knee braces and shin guards protect your knees and legs, including the lower part of your thighs.
+Motorbike knee braces and shin guards protect your knees and legs, including the lower part of your thighs.
 They are not only meant for keeping your legs intact during a crash, but also for when you lean close to the ground while making sharp turns.
 Choose a pair that provides sufficient protection without sacrificing comfort and range of motion.

 Toe sliders offer extra protection to your feet when you plant either of them on the ground while making aggressive turns and during a fall.
 They are usually available in durable plastic material and should be compatible with your motorcycle boots.